twillis449/ALBUS_ionosphere/README.md

 For analysis, we use RINEX2 files.
-To convert RINEX3 to RINEX2 you need to get and install gfzrnx, available from https://gnss.gfz-potsdam.de/services/gfzrnx and RX3name (see http://acc.igs.org/software.html) Unfortunately these programs see to be available only in binary format.
+To convert RINEX3 to RINEX2 you need to get and install gfzrnx, available from https://gnss.gfz-potsdam.de/services/gfzrnx and RX3name (see http://acc.igs.org/software.html) Unfortunately these programs seem to be available only in binary format.